lengesamuel/fleet-trajectory-modeling/README.md

+> **Note on Data:** Original fleet telematics and QGIS projects are proprietary to my employer and cannot be shared publicly.
+This repository is a reproducible reconstruction of my methodology using synthetic GPS data and OpenStreetMap for the same Abuja-Kaduna corridor, built with Python/GeoPandas to demonstrate the approach for academic review.

 # Fleet Trajectory Modeling – Abuja to Kaduna Corridor

 > Optimizing logistics routes using GPS trajectory analysis to reduce fuel consumption and ETA variance on the Abuja–Kaduna highway.